Ayush-0404/LLM-Projects/README.md

 uvicorn main:app --reload
 ```

-5. Open your browser and navigate to:
+5. Open your browser and navigate to
 ```
 http://localhost:8000
 ```